-Being productive is being able to get more things done in less time.
+Being productive is getting more things done in less time.
 As a freelance writer, the more projects you complete, the more money you can make.
-You need high productivity to successfully work from home.
-But it is tricky for some with the children, the chores and what not.
-If you have trouble trying to squeeze in more work in less time, then you need to know these tips.
+You want high productivity for success, but it’s tricky for those working from home with children, the chores and what not.
+Do you have trouble squeezing in more work in less time?
+You need to know these tips right now!

-Productivity: How to get more things done in less amount of time.
+Productivity: How to get more things done in less time.

 Does this happen to you?

 Mr. FartsALot needed to know was how to be more productive.

 Why Productivity is a daily struggle when “Working from Home”

 The flexibility of choosing your own working hours is one of the best reasons to work from home.
 You save money on travel, office wardrobe and even trips to the salon because who cares how you look when you work from home.